-To opt-out of personalization ads on Google you should unselect the section which reads ‘Also use Google Account activity and information to personalize ads on these websites and apps and store that data in your Google Account’ and then go to Google Ads settings page and switch off the section which says ‘Ads Personalisation’ – https://adssettings.google.com/.
+To opt-out of personalization ads on Google, you should unselect the section which reads ‘Also use Google Account activity and information to personalize ads on these websites and apps and store that data in your Google Account’ and then go to Google Ads settings page and switch off the section which says ‘Ads Personalisation’ – https://adssettings.google.com/.

-Facebook can also be limited in its attempts of tracking you.
-To do this you need to install the add-on tool which is called ‘Disconnect Facebook pixel and FB tracking’.
-If you use Chrome, you can find the add-on at https://chrome.google.com/webstore/detail/disconnect-facebook-pixel/nnkndeagapifodhlebifbgbonbfmlnfm?hl=en, while if you use Firefox, you can find it on https://addons.mozilla.org/en-GB/firefox/addon/facebook-disconnect/.
+Facebook can also be limited in its attempts to track you.
+To do this, you need to install the add-on tool ‘Disconnect Facebook pixel and FB tracking If you use Chrome, you can find the add-on at https://chrome.google.com/webstore/detail/disconnect-facebook-pixel/nnkndeagapifodhlebifbgbonbfmlnfm?hl=en, while if you use Firefox, you can find it on https://addons.mozilla.org/en-GB/firefox/addon/facebook-disconnect/.

-- 5 Digital Advertising Alliance in Europe
+Digital Advertising Alliance in Europe